 1. Productive, Active Lifestyle

 It's a widely accepted notion that your physical activity has a lot to do with your health and well-being.
 For our oldest seniors, staying active is key.
-Those who are lucky enough to reach the top of the charts, activity is something they have in common.
+For those who are lucky enough to reach the top of the charts, activity is something they have in common.
 Not only does staying physically active help keep you healthy and living longer, but finding purpose can be even better.
 Seniors with a productive and purposeful life tend to live longer; whether it's working a job, practicing a hobby, the community, gardening, or something else.

 And staying active includes the brain as well.
 Studies have shown that people and seniors who keep their minds sharp and flex their mental muscles with hobbies, physical activity, experiences, and activities that keep the brain's juices flowing tend to live longer than those that become "bumps on a log."